ais-one/cookbook/README.md

 1. As little technical debt as possible
 2. Ease of maintenance and updates
-3. Scalable in terms of application use cases (from v0.3 onwards)
+3. Scalable in terms of application use cases & traffic load
-4. Scalable in terms of traffic and load (in progress)
-5. Ease of build, test, deployment, CI/CD, etc. (in progress)
+5. Ease of build, test, deployment, CI/CD, etc.

 ## CRUD Unique Selling Points